Eating clean is a lifestyle — not a diet.

 - Opt for organic products that are raised humanely* without the use of antibiotics, growth hormones, and GMO feed;

 - Choose animal products that are naturally low in saturated fat (e.g., chicken, turkey, and fish); and

 - Avoid fish and shellfish products high in mercury and other toxic contaminants.

-If you choose to consume fish and/or shellfish, opt for sustainable seafood products that are low in mercury and other toxic contaminants; yet, high in omega 3 fatty acids, EPA and DHA.
+If you choose to consume fish and/or shellfish, opt for sustainable seafood products that are low in mercury and other toxic contaminants; yet, high in the omega 3 fatty acids, EPA and DHA.
 According to Seafood Watch, more than 90 percent of the world’s fisheries are now fully exploited or collapsed.